euandeas/Instagram-New-Music-Scraper/README.md

 ## Catergories of Posts

 These are the different catergories that a post could be put into:
- - New Music
+ - New Music - nm
- - New Mix
+ - New Mix/Previous Event - mpe
- - Upcoming Event
+ - Upcoming Event - ue
- - Previous Event
- - Not English
+ - Not English - ne
- - Misc
+ - Misc - misc

  P.S: This project is very work in progress, any extra details will be added further into the project